ensj/Crema-Automation/README.md

 * All test related operations run through Mocha.
   * For a detailed tutorial on how to use Mocha (and perhaps an assertion library such as chai), visit [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com)'s websites.

+## Scaling

+Crema-Automation is an unfinished project.
+Though sitecheck 1/2 and basic popup/widget checks have been automated on Chrome, the tests still need to run smoothly on mobile and internet explorer.

 ## Example of Usage